A Survey on 3D Gaussian Splatting: Performance Comparison

 \subsection{Performance Benchmarking: Dynamic Scenes}

 This section focuses on evaluating the rendering quality in dynamic scenes.

 $\bullet$~\textbf{Dataset:} D-NeRF~\cite{pumarola2021d} dataset includes videos with 50 to 200 frames each, captured from unique viewpoints.
 It features synthetic, animated objects in complex scenes, with non-Lambertian materials.
-The dataset provides 50 to 200 training images and 20 test images per scene, designed for evaluating models in the monocular setting. \redtext{The testing views are the same as the original paper~\cite{pumarola2021d}.}
+The dataset provides 50 to 200 training images and 20 test images per scene.
+The testing views are the same as the original paper~\cite{pumarola2021d}.

 $\bullet$~\textbf{Benchmarking Algorithms:} For performance comparison, we involve five recent papers that model dynamic scenes with 3D GS~\cite{yu2023cogs,wu20234d,lu20243d,yang2023deformable,yang2023real}, as well as six NeRF based approaches~\cite{pumarola2021d,guo2023forward,wang2023masked}.